Copyright © 2026

 Full-time, active First Responders employed by the City of Kansas City, MO Fire and Aviation Dept and Kansas City Police Department.
 Participants must meet all of the following:

-- Provider: Use of a Missouri-based licensed, license-exempt, or Six-or-Fewer child care provider eligible under the Missouri Child Care Works (CCW) model
+• Provider: Use of a Missouri-based Licensed or Subsidy-Registered child care provider eligible under the Missouri Child Care Works (CCW) model.
+Need help finding an eligible provider?
+Contact CCWKC@mochildcareaware.or

 For a complete overview of the application process, we invite you to download the CCWKC Family Onboarding Kit.
 This is your step-by-step guide to accessing the new Tri-Share child care benefit.